itnok/docker-nginx-uwsgi-letsencrypt-flask/README.md

   OR
   - HTTPS (change parameters): sudo docker run -d -p 80:80 -p 443:443 --restart=always -t --name flaskwebpage flaskwebpage "-d example.com,www.example.com -n example.com -e my@email.com"

-Notes:
-- If you arleady setupt he server as HTTP and have port 443 open and you want HTTPS, run:

-/home/flask/conf/setup-https.py -d [domain_list_csv] -n [certname] -e [email_address]

-- You can access the container via: sudo docker exec -i -t flaskwebpage /bin/bash

 ## More thoughts:
 https://www.mattsvensson.com/nerdings/2017/6/30/docker-flasknginxuwsgi

 ## Notes/Details:
+- You can access the container via: sudo docker exec -i -t flaskwebpage /bin/bash
 - Current Folder/File Sctructure:
     - All of the files+folders in this repo will be, by default, put into /home/flask.
     - The /home/flask/app folder will contain the Flask app.
 You can swap in and out any flask app that you want (so long as you have the necessary libraries installed).